gigachad80/Checklist/README.md

 ## 🤝 Contributing

 We welcome contributions from the security community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting.

 ### How to Contribute
 1. Fork the repository